Merkoba/Meltdown/commands.md

 Go to the tab that is currently streaming

-Aliases: streaming, activetab, streamtab, streamingtab, tabstreaming
+Aliases: streaming, activetab, tabactive, streamtab, streamingtab, tabstreaming